mlabonne/llm-course/README.md

 * **Ingesting documents**: Document loaders are convenient wrappers that can handle many formats: PDF, JSON, HTML, Markdown, etc. They can also directly retrieve data from some databases and APIs (GitHub, Reddit, Google Drive, etc.).
 * **Splitting documents**: Text splitters break down documents into smaller, semantically meaningful chunks.
 Instead of splitting text after *n* characters, it's often better to split by header or recursively, with some additional metadata.
 * **Embedding models**: Embedding models convert text into vector representations.
-It allows for a deeper and more nuanced understanding of language, which is essential to perform semantic search.
+Picking task-specific models significantly improves performance for semantic search and RAG.
 * **Vector databases**: Vector databases (like [Chroma](https://www.trychroma.com/), [Pinecone](https://www.pinecone.io/), [Milvus](https://milvus.io/), [FAISS](https://faiss.ai/), [Annoy](https://github.com/spotify/annoy), etc.) are designed to store embedding vectors.
 They enable efficient retrieval of data that is 'most similar' to a query based on vector similarity.

 📚 **References**:
 * [LangChain - Text splitters](https://python.langchain.com/docs/how_to/#text-splitters): List of different text splitters implemented in LangChain.
 * [Sentence Transformers library](https://www.sbert.net/): Popular library for embedding models.
 * [MTEB Leaderboard](https://huggingface.co/spaces/mteb/leaderboard): Leaderboard for embedding models.
-* [The Top 5 Vector Databases](https://www.datacamp.com/blog/the-top-5-vector-databases) by Moez Ali: A comparison of the best and most popular vector databases.
+* [The Top 7 Vector Databases](https://www.datacamp.com/blog/the-top-5-vector-databases) by Moez Ali: A comparison of the best and most popular vector databases.

 ---
 ### 3. Retrieval Augmented Generation

 With RAG, LLMs retrieve contextual documents from a database to improve the accuracy of their answers.
 RAG is a popular way of augmenting the model's knowledge without any fine-tuning.

-* **Orchestrators**: Orchestrators (like [LangChain](https://python.langchain.com/docs/get_started/introduction), [LlamaIndex](https://docs.llamaindex.ai/en/stable/), [FastRAG](https://github.com/IntelLabs/fastRAG), etc.) are popular frameworks to connect your LLMs with tools, databases, memories, etc. and augment their abilities.
+* **Orchestrators**: Orchestrators like [LangChain](https://python.langchain.com/docs/get_started/introduction) and [LlamaIndex](https://docs.llamaindex.ai/en/stable/) are popular frameworks to connect your LLMs with tools and databases.
+The Model Context Protocol (MCP) introduces a new standard to pass data and context to models across providers.
-* **Retrievers**: User instructions are not optimized for retrieval.
-Different techniques (e.g., multi-query retriever, [HyDE](https://arxiv.org/abs/2212.10496), etc.) can be applied to rephrase/expand them and improve performance.
+* **Retrievers**: Query rewriters and generative retrievers like CoRAG and HyDE enhance search by transforming user queries.
+Multi-vector and hybrid retrieval methods combine embeddings with keyword signals to improve recall and precision.
 * **Memory**: To remember previous instructions and answers, LLMs and chatbots like ChatGPT add this history to their context window.
 This buffer can be improved with summarization (e.g., using a smaller LLM), a vector store + RAG, etc.
 * **Evaluation**: We need to evaluate both the document retrieval (context precision and recall) and generation stages (faithfulness and answer relevancy).
-It can be simplified with tools [Ragas](https://github.com/explodinggradients/ragas/tree/main) and [DeepEval](https://github.com/confident-ai/deepeval).
+It can be simplified with tools [Ragas](https://github.com/explodinggradients/ragas/tree/main) and [DeepEval](https://github.com/confident-ai/deepeval) (assessing quality).

 📚 **References**:
 * [Llamaindex - High-level concepts](https://docs.llamaindex.ai/en/stable/getting_started/concepts.html): Main concepts to know when building RAG pipelines.
+* [Model Context Protocol](https://modelcontextprotocol.io/introduction): Introduction to MCP with motivate, architecture, and quick starts.
 * [Pinecone - Retrieval Augmentation](https://www.pinecone.io/learn/series/langchain/langchain-retrieval-augmentation/): Overview of the retrieval augmentation process.
 * [LangChain - Q&A with RAG](https://python.langchain.com/docs/tutorials/rag/): Step-by-step tutorial to build a typical RAG pipeline.
 * [LangChain - Memory types](https://python.langchain.com/docs/how_to/chatbots_memory/): List of different types of memories with relevant usage.